nadeemlab/DeepLIIF/README.md

 co-registration, whole-cell multiplex segmentation via [ImPartial](https://github.com/nadeemlab/ImPartial), train the DeepLIIF model and release back to the community with full credit to the contributors.

-## Issues
+## Support
-Please report all issues on the public forum.
+Please use the [Image.sc Forum](https://forum.image.sc/) for discussion and questions related to DeepLIIF.

+Bugs can be reported in the [GitHub Issues](https://github.com/nadeemlab/DeepLIIF/issues) tab.

 ## License
 © [Nadeem Lab](https://nadeemlab.org/) - DeepLIIF code is distributed under **Apache 2.0 with Commons Clause** license,